himadieievsv/redis-cluster/README.md

 Minimalistic Redis Cluster Docker Image.

-This Docker image provides a Redis Cluster setup based on the official Redis distributive.
+This Docker image provides a Redis Cluster setup based on the official Redis distribution.
 It is designed to easily deploy a Redis Cluster environment for various use cases.
-Image have small size footprint.
+The image has a small footprint in terms of size.

 # Build